ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/55-disjoint-sets-in-depth.md

 Here is an implementation for parent pointer trees and the **Union/Find** process.

-    // General tree implementation for Union/Find
     datatype ParentPointerTree:
         arr: Array of Int

-        constructor(size):
+    // Initialise the parent pointer tree.
+    init(pptree, size):
-            // Each node is its own root to start arr = new Array(size)
+        // Each node is its own root to start pptree.arr = new Array(size)
         for i in 0 .. size-1:
-                arr[i] = -1  // We use -1 to say that this is a root
+            pptree.arr[i] = -1  // We use -1 to say that this is a root

-        // Merge two subtrees if they are different: union(a: Int, b: Int):
+    // Merge two subtrees if they are different,
+    // where a and b are any nodes in their subtrees. union(pptree, a, b):
-            root1 = find(a)    // Find root of node a
+        root1 = find(pptree, a)   // Find root of node a
-            root2 = find(b)    // Find root of node b
+        root2 = find(pptree, b)   // Find root of node b
-            if root1 != root2: // Merge two trees
+        if root1 != root2:        // Merge the two trees
-                arr[root1] = root2
+            pptree.arr[root1] = root2

-        // Return the root of current's tree find(current: Int) -> Int:
+    // Return the root of the tree that a belongs to. find(pptree, a) -> Int:
-            while arr[current] != -1:
+        while pptree.arr[a] != -1:
-                current = self.arr[current]
+            a = pptree.arr[a]
-            return current  // Now we are at the root
+        return a  // Now we are at the root

 The `ParentPointerTree` class has an array where each array position corresponds to one object in some collection.
 Each array element stores